Lasting Power of Attorney in Northamptonshire

 The concept of ‘next of kin’ has no real legal basis, which comes as a shock to many.
 If you were to lose capacity, then you may be surprised to discover that your spouse or children have no automatic legal right to manage your affairs.
 To give them this authority you need an LPA in place appointing them as your Attorneys.

-The best solution is for couples to have ‘Mirror’ (identical) Lasting Powers of Attorneys.
+The best solution is for couples to have ‘Mirror’ (identical) LPAs.
 These documents would allow them to appoint each other to make decisions about each other’s financial affairs and health issues; should one of them lose capacity to do so.

 When can I put a Lasting Power of Attorney in place?

 If you are over the age of 18 are capable of understanding the nature and effect of the document, known as ‘having capacity’, then you may put an LPA in place.